Judgment delivery expectations

 Inquiry about delayed judgments

-The following details should be included in your inquiry:
+Include the following details in your inquiry:

 a. the name of the proceedings and the case number;

-b. your role in the proceedings (eg appellant/respondent; legal representative for the appellant/respondent); and
+b. your role in the proceedings (e.g. appellant/respondent; legal representative for the appellant/respondent); and

 c. the date on which the judgment was reserved.